Zion-Holdings/zion.app/content/pages/about.md

 ## Navigation

-9. About (/about) – loads forum
+12. About (/about) – loads forum

 ## AI-Prompt

-* "Write a 40-word mission that positions Zion as the catalyst for responsible AI innovation worldwide."
+* "Write a 40-word mission statement positioning Zion as the bridge between AI innovators and global businesses."
-* "Create 5 milestone blurbs (Year + 15 words) from founding to present."
-* "For a fictional CEO, write a 60-word bio highlighting AI expertise and community focus."
+* "Create a 6-milestone company timeline (year + 15-word description each)."
+* "Provide 80-word bios for CEO, CTO, and Head of Community."
-* "List 4 core values (one word each) and 20-word explanations."
+* "List 5 core values (≤3 words each) with 20-word explanations."
-* "Draft a 70-word statement on Zion’s commitment to green IT and carbon-neutral data centers."